dboddie-canonical-work/disgorged-docs/the-qualcomm-ipc-router-interface.rst

 The ``qualcomm-ipc-router`` interface allows access to the Qualcomm IPC Router sockets.

-This interface is primarily intended to be used with `Ubuntu Core <glossary.md#the-qualcomm-ipc-router-interface-heading--ubuntu-core>`__.
+This interface is primarily intended to be used with :ref:`glossary-ubuntu-core`.

 .. note::